6 DAYS FROM $1,899

 Walking tour of Cusco and a home-hosted lunch with local family

-This morning, delve further into Inca history during a visit to the ruins of Sacsayhuaman, a massive walled fortress.
-Then, set out on a walking tour of Cusco that encompasses the Plaza de Armas, the Incan Temple of the Sun, and the 17th‐century cathedral, a fine example of colonial baroque architecture.
+This morning, delve further into Inca history during a visit to the fortress-temple of Sacsayhuaman.
+A walking tour of Cusco will next bring us to the Plaza de Armas, the Incan Temple of the Sun, and the 17th century cathedral, an example of colonial baroque architecture.
 Cultural Discovery: After our exploration of Cusco’s historic center, we'll experience life in the present as we join a local family in their home for lunch.
 Your evening is at leisure, with the option to tour a jewelry factory and do some shopping.

 Discover Cusco’s ancient heritage on your own, or opt for a guided tour